jfrog/log-analytics-prometheus/README.md

      -n ${JFROG_NAMESPACE}
 ```

 :bulb: Open Metrics is disabled by default in Artifactory.
-You enable it by setting `artifactory.metrics.enabled=true`.
+It's enabled by setting `artifactory.metrics.enabled=true`.

 3. Follow the instructions how to get your new Artifactory URL from the helm install output